Where, when, and how was skimboarding invented? Let's ride the glide and discover how skimboarding evolved in its first 100 years of existence.

-"Locals in Laguna took the traditional round boards and stretched them out into ovals to carve off the waves that break right on the shore better.
-That was the beginning of the skimboarding renaissance.
-I came along when this was well under way, at about age 11," notes the skim pioneer.
+"Locals in Laguna took the traditional round boards and stretched them out into ovals to carve off the waves that break right on the shore better," notes the skim pioneer.

 Haines says that, at the time, the activity was called "skidboarding," but when he and his partner started Victoria Skimboards in 1976, "we changed it to skimboarding."